Synod of Arles: Council of 1251 (Avignon)

 In 1251, Jean, Archbishop of Arles, held a council near Avignon (Concilium Insculanum), among whose thirteen canons is one providing that the sponsor at baptism is bound to give only the white robe in which the infant is baptized.

 Councils of 1260, 1263, and 1275

 In 1260 a council held by Florentin, Archbishop of Arles, decreed that confirmation must be received for fasting, and that on Sundays and feast days the religious should not open their churches to the faithful, nor preach at the hour of the parish Mass.
+People were not to marry without the permission of the clergy.
 The laity should be instructed by their parish priests.
 The religious should also frequent the parochial service, for the sake of good example.
 This council also condemned the doctrines spread abroad under the name of Joachim of Fiore, a 12th-century monk and mystic.

-He was further condemned at a Council held in 1263.
+Joachim of Fiore was further condemned at a Council held in 1263.

 In 1275, twenty-two earlier observances were promulgated anew at a Council of Arles.